alaingilbert/ttchat/README.md

 # Installation (mac)

-- Install the chrome extension
+- Install the chrome extension (.crx file)
-- Extract the Qt application
+- Extract the Qt application (.dmg file)
 - Execute the Qt application
 - Click on the chrome extension button.
 Make sure the dot is green.
 - Enjoy :)